- Get Legal Advice after a Car Accident

 Claiming Against an Insurance Company

 Insurers often seek to minimise compensation payouts as it impacts their bottom line.
-They might deny your claim, take a long time to payout or seek to reduce your entitlements.
-An experienced traffic accident compensation lawyer understands how this works.
-Splatt Lawyers’ legal team have extensive experience in road accident claims.
-They know the legal process and regularly negotiate with all the major Queensland accident insurers.
+They might deny your claim, take a long time to pay damages or seek to reduce your entitlements.
+A CTP claim lawyer understands how this works and how it impacts your legal rights.

 More about CTP insurance claims >

-What are the Time Limits for Car Accident Claims?
+What are the Strict Time Limits for Car Accident Claims?

-In the event of a car accident resulting in injury, there is typically a three-year window from the date of the incident to initiate legal action in Court.
+In a car accident resulting in injury, there is typically a three-year window from the incident date to initiate legal action in court.
 Failing to do so means losing your rights forever and being prevented from claiming.
-Before initiating legal action, it is necessary to adhere to the pre-Court notification and other procedures in accordance with the Motor Accident Insurance Act 1994.
+Before initiating legal action, adhering to the pre-court notification and other procedures following the Motor Accident Insurance Act 1994 is necessary.

 Under certain circumstances, it may be possible to file a car accident compensation claim more than three years after the incident.
 This rule is applicable if the accident occurred when you were under 18 years of age or if you are living with a disability.
 If you are in this situation, you should promptly seek legal advice.